testsmith-io/locator-game/README.md

 # Locator Game

-13 exercises which you can use to practice the creation of locators.
+13 exercises that you can use to practice the creation of locators.

 # Support This Project